gbv/cocoda-mappings/wikidata/README.md

 * update.sh - cron job to harvest mappings from Wikidata
 * indirect.sh - count number of indirect mappings for each pair of properties
 * statlog.sh - append stats.csv to statlog.csv with date
+* concordances.php - collect information about all mappings to be shown in HTML